viictorjs/Refrapy/README.md

 It is based on two modules: Refrapick and Refrainv.

-The Refrapick program is used to deal with seismic sections and pick first breaks.
+The Refrapick program is used to deal with seismic sections and to pick first breaks.
 The waveform reading is powered by ObsPy (https://www.obspy.org/).

 The Refrainv program is used to run a time-terms and a traveltimes tomography inversion.
 The latter is powered by pyGIMLi (https://www.pygimli.org/).